sgryphon/dotnet-distributed-tracing-examples/src/d-collector/ReadMe.md

 Before running the collector, you need to create a configuration file, `otel-collector-config.yaml`, with an OTLP receiver and the exporters you need, e.g. Jaeger and Azure Monitor.

+The settings for Azure Monitor are defined as environment variables, allowing them to be easily passed in.

 ```yaml
 receivers:
   otlp: